-The District's Executive and Leadership teams regularly review an updated five-year financial forecast.
+The District regularly updates a five-year financial forecast which is reviewed with the Board of Commissioners on a regular basis.
 The forecast includes both operating (including power supply costs) and capital activity with a focus on reserve levels, debt service coverage levels, and potential rate action.
-The forecast is then reviewed with the Board of Commissioners on a regular basis.